-Having prepared the environment on both SoftNAS Cloud AWS instances, we can now set up high availability.
+Having prepared the environment on both SoftNAS on AWS instances, we can now set up high availability.
 The first step towards high availability in SoftNAS is to establish replication.
 SnapReplicate™ makes this as simple as completing a quick wizard.

 - Log into the source controller's (the first instance within which you created the CIFS enabled volume) SoftNAS StorageCenter administrator interface using a web browser.